Octaze0406/Recruitment-2/BANDIT.md

  * bandit18 pass:hga5tuuCLF6fFzUpnagiMN8ssu9LFrdg.

+ * //When you connect to an SSH server, the server's default behavior is to start a login shell for the specified user.
+If the login shell exits immediately, it can result in being logged out immediately after connecting.
+* to solve: Try specifying a different shell explicitly when connecting.
+For example, you can use: ssh bandit18@bandit.labs.overthewire.org -p 2220 /bin/bash

 *  since we cant directly connect using ssh, we can create a remote shell to do the task using: -t /bin/sh

  **BANDIT19